Austinmer

 Austinmer is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Austinmer, as per the latest Census evaluation, 82.7% of dwellings were houses with the remaining 17.3% being other types such as semi-detached, apartments, and 'other' dwellings.
-This is similar to Regional NSW's dwelling structure which comprised 82.6% houses and 17.4% other dwellings.
-Home ownership in Austinmer stood at 45.7%, with the rest of the dwellings either mortgaged (35.3%) or rented (19.0%).
-The median monthly mortgage repayment was $2,726, significantly higher than Regional NSW's average of $1,863 and the national average of $1,733.
-The median weekly rent figure in Austinmer was recorded at $550, substantially higher than Regional NSW's average of $330 and the national figure of $375.
+The dwelling structure in Austinmer, as per the latest Census, consisted of 82.7% houses and 17.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Austinmer was at 45.7%, with the rest being mortgaged (35.3%) or rented (19.0%).
+The median monthly mortgage repayment in Austinmer was $2,726, which is higher than Regional NSW's average of $1,733.
+The median weekly rent figure for Austinmer was recorded at $550, compared to Regional NSW's $330.
+Nationally, Austinmer's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing